zchee/golang-wiki/Go-1.8-Release-Party.md

 Here is a list of the groups who are participating.

 - Halifax, Nova Scotia, Canada: Feb 16 7pm at Volta Labs.
 Contact [@danp](https://twitter.com/danp128) for more info.
+- Belo Horizonte, MG, Brazil: Feb 16 7pm at The Plant.
+Contact [@joaoh82](https://twitter.com/joaoh82) for more info or go to [Go Belo Horizonte](https://www.meetup.com/go-belo-horizonte/)

 _If your group is not listed here yet, edit the page and add yourself._
 _Organisers, once you've added your group, consider tweeting out a link to the page to raise awareness._